 Parks in Madrid

-Though not a well-known fact, Madrid is Europe´s capital city with more trees...
-Some of the parks in Madrid offer magical pot for a romantic walk, to enjoy a drink, or just breathe.
+Though not a well-known fact, Madrid is Europe´s capital city with the most trees...
+Some of the parks in Madrid offer magical spots for romantic walks, enjoying a drink, or just taking a breathe.

 The Retiro Park

 The Retiro Park is located in the heart of the city of Madrid, just a few steps from the famous Puerta de Alcalá.
 It is Madrid´s most famous park.
 Visitors are both Spaniards and foreigners from many different countries.